stader-labs/ethx/INTEGRATION.md

 	}

 	/**
-	 * @notice function to put unstake request by sending ETHx
+	 * @notice function to create unstake request by sending ETHx
 	 * @dev ensure that the contract has minimum `_amountInETHx` amount of ETHx and
-	 * ETHx approval should be given prior to stader userWithdrawManager contract
+	 * ETHx approval should be given prior to this step
 	 * @param  _amountInETHx amount of ETHx to unstake
      * @param _owner address to be set as owner of unstake request, only owner allowed to claim */ function  unstake(uint256  _amountInETHx, address  _owner) external {
 		IStaderConfig staderConfig = IStaderConfig(STADER_CONFIG_ADDRESS);